One of the most effective ways to make your garden more wildlife friendly is to add some water!

 * These plants have been banned for sale in the UK.

-To avoid accidentally spreading non-native invasive species into the wider countryside, never move plants or animals between ponds and always compost any plant material that’s been removed.
+To avoid accidentally spreading non-native invasive species into the wider countryside, don't move plants or animals between ponds and always compost any plant material that’s been removed.